syncfusion-content/winui-docs/winui/Scheduler/Day-Week-Views.md

 N>
 * You can customize appointment editor time format based on scheduler time ruler format and culture.
-* By default, the scheduler time ruler format is `hh:mm tt` and appointment editor time picker format `h tt.`
+* By default, the scheduler time ruler format is `h tt` and the appointment editor time picker format is `hh:mm tt.`

 ## View header